-- (E) "Clinical Supervision" means personal direction and responsible direction provided by a supervisor who meets the criteria defined by the Board. - (1) "Personal direction" means direction actually rendered by the approved supervisor. - (2) "Responsible direction" or "direction" means the approved supervisor has sufficient knowledge of all clients for whom supervision is provided, including face-to-face contact with the client when necessary, to develop and to monitor effective service delivery procedures and the supervisee's treatment plan.
-Further, all decisions requiring the special skill, knowledge, and/or training of a social worker are made in collaboration with, and with the approval of, the approved supervisor.
-Such decisions include, but are not limited to: type, duration, effectiveness, and method of social work services provided; fees and billing procedures; approval of cases; and personal observation, evaluation, oversight, review, and correction of services provided by the supervisee. - (F) "Consultation" describes a voluntary relationship between professionals of relative equal expertise or status wherein the consultant offers her /his best advice or information on an individual case or problem for use by the consultee as s/he deems appropriate in her /his professional judgment.
+- (1) Definitions.
+As used in C.R.S. § 12-43-603(1)(d) and this rule, unless the context indicates otherwise: - (A) "Individual supervision" means supervision rendered to one individual at a time. - (B) "Group supervision" means supervision rendered to not more than ten (10) individuals at one time. - (C) "Post-master's experience" or "post-doctoral experience" means experience under approved supervision acquired subsequent to the date certified by the degreegranting institution as that on which all requirements for the master's or doctoral degree (whichever is applicable) have been completed. - (D) "Practice in professional counseling" means all services included within the definition of psychotherapy in C.R.S. § 12-43-201(9) and particularly those services and practices included within the definition of professional counseling in C.R.S. § 12-43-601(5). - (E) "Supervision" means personal direction and responsible direction provided by a supervisor approved by the Board. - "Personal direction" means direction actually rendered by the approved supervisor. - (2) "Responsible direction" or "direction" means the approved supervisor has sufficient knowledge of all clients for whom supervision is provided, including face-to-face contact with the client when necessary, to develop and to monitor effective service delivery procedures and the supervisee's treatment plan.
+Further, all decisions requiring the special skill, knowledge, and/or training of a licensed professional counselor are made in collaboration with, and with the approval of, the approved supervisor.
+Such decisions include, but are not limited to: type, duration, effectiveness, and method of psychotherapy services provided; fees and billing procedures; approval of cases; and personal observation, evaluation, oversight, review, and correction of services provided by the supervisee. - (F) "Consultation" describes a voluntary relationship between professionals of relative equal expertise or status wherein the consultant offers her/his best advice or information on an individual case or problem for use by the consultee as s/he deems appropriate in her/his professional judgment.
 Consultation is not supervision.
 Experience under contract for consultation will not be credited toward fulfillment of supervision requirements. - (2) Certification of Completion.
-Each applicant shall file with the Board, upon forms supplied by the Board, a verified statement signed under penalty of law by their approved supervisor(s) attesting to the applicant's satisfactory completion of the required postdegree work experience and supervision hours towards licensure as defined in Rule 12(c)(3) under supervision and attesting to the applicant's having met the generally accepted standards of practice during the supervised practice. - (3) Clinical Supervision. - (A) The Board will accept any of the following as a supervisor: - (1) A licensed clinical social worker (LCSW) who, at the time of supervision, was licensed by the Board in the jurisdiction in which the applicant's services were performed. - (2) A social worker may be approved as a supervisor, who, at the time of the supervision, was licensed at the highest possible level in another jurisdiction in which the applicant's services were performed.
-The Board will consider post-degree supervised experience obtained in another jurisdiction by an individual who is not certified or licensed as a social worker in the other jurisdiction, if the jurisdiction in which such person was practicing did not provide for such certification, licensure listing or registration.
-The applicant's supervisor shall document to the satisfaction of the Board her/his competence in the same field of social work as that in which the applicant is seeking licensure. - (B) The approved supervisor shall keep records that will enable her /him to effectively train, evaluate, and credit the applicant for licensure with the exact number of hours of acceptable post-degree practice of social work as defined in C.R.S. § 12-43-403 and the exact number of hours of supervision completed in compliance with this Rule.
-The approved supervisor shall keep and make available the records for (five) 5 years from the date of supervision.
+Each applicant shall file with the Board, upon forms supplied by the Board, a verified statement signed under penalty of law by their approved supervisor(s) attesting to the applicant's satisfactory completion of the required postmaster's or post-doctoral practice of psychotherapy under supervision and attesting to the applicant's having met the generally accepted standards of practice during the supervised practice. - (3) Supervision.